 - thyroid issues

 If you have two or three of these symptoms and eat a typical American diet, you’re probably magnesium deficient.
-According to the internet, most of us are.
+According to the internet and my nutrition/herb/supplement expert friends, most of us are.
 Especially if you have five or more of these symptoms, magnesium supplementation is a good idea.

 You can increase your body’s magnesium levels by eating more dark green stuff, including: